bitPogo/kmock/docs/src/howto/proxy.md

 }
 ```

-In case of Multi Interface Mocks and a Template uses Generics a additional arguments are mandatory - `templateType$Idx`.
+In case of Multi-Interface Mocks and a Template uses Generics a additional arguments are mandatory - `templateType$Idx`.
 Those type take the KClass of the Templates:

 ```kotlin